AaronMillOro/Personal_Learning_Journal/readme.md

 The main (index) page lists journal entry titles and dates.
 Each journal entry title links to a detail page that displays the title, date, time spent, the journal entry, and related resources .

 The application lets the user add or edit journal entries.
 When adding or editing a journal entry, the application prompts the user for title, date, time spent, what they learned, and resources to remember.
 The results for these entries are stored in a database (**Sqlite**) and displayed in a blog style website.
-HTML and CSS files were provided for this app.
+Design was provided with **CSS** files and **HTML** files were refactored.

 ## Project details
 * The application contains the following routes: